 Portfolio holdings: The sub-fund is actively managed.
-It invests in a range of asset classes, such as equities, corporate and government bonds, and money market instruments.
-The sub-fund may invest anywhere in the world, including emerging markets.
-Bond investments may be below investment grade.
+It mainly invests in corporate and government bonds denominated in emerging market currencies.
+These investments may be below investment grade.
 The sub-fund may or may not hedge currency risk at the portfolio level, at the discretion of the investment manager.
-The sub-fund uses derivatives to reduce various risks (hedging), manage the portfolio more efficiently, and gain exposure (long or short) to various assets, markets or other investment opportunities such as credit, equities, interest rates, foreign exchange and inflation.
+The sub-fund uses derivatives to reduce various risks (hedging), manage the portfolio more efficiently, and gain exposure (long or short) to various assets, markets or other investment opportunities such as credit, interest rates and foreign exchange.